Master of Public Policy | September 2017—June 2019

 Worked alongside service designers, strategists, communicators and project coordinators to:

 Developed the Policy Toolkit, an online repository of tools such as co-creation, journey mapping, etc. and resources for the policy community.
-It is intended for a more innovative and user centered approach to policymaking.
+It is intended for a more innovative and user-centred approach to policymaking.

 Conducted research on leading approaches to policy-making, consulted transformation stakeholders to gather input, analyzed information and drafted intranet pages using WordPress.
 Designed and facilitated workshops with team members and key stakeholders helping shape the development of the toolkit.